Best Baby Wear For Traveling and Camping: A Complete Guide to Make Your Trip Less Bumpy

 Whether it’s a stuffed animal or a plush snuggly blanket that helps calm your

 baby, you need to tag it along in your trip.
-Lovey's help babies cope with change and transition smoothly.
+Lovey's help babies cope with change

 And talking of comfort, if your baby uses a pacifier ensure that you carry extra pieces.
 You don’t want to keep your fellow campers awake because you lost your tot’s pacifier.